soooffi/SortEat/README.md

 A mobile-first app that turns a shared kitchen into a virtual smart kitchen: one that remembers what's in the fridge, what's about to expire, and who owes whom for the groceries.

-> Best viewed on a phone, or in a desktop browser with device emulation set to portrait.
-The prototype is designed for a 390x844 viewport.

 ---